|

 various expansions, command substitution, arithmetic expansion,

-field splitting, quote removal, I/O
+field splitting (and IFS ), quote removal,

-redirections).
+I/O redirections).

-Project 3 (filters) due: 3/8 Readings: Chapters 5, 6, pages 326, 342-343, on-line permissions and octal number reference, on-line command line processing resources |
+Readings: Chapters 5, 10, pages 251-254, 255-257, 317-319, on-line command line processing resources |

-Positional and other special parameters.
+Positional and other special parameters, parameter substitution.

 Using if statements and the test